NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 ## Starting Moneta

 To start off, first open the link to Moneta in your preferred web browser.
-You should a list of files in your browser.
+You should see a list of files in your browser.
 Then, on the top-right, choose `New > Terminal` to open a Terminal in a new tab.
 After this, go back to the previous tab with all the files and select `Moneta.ipynb`.
 A new tab will open for Moneta.
 You should have 3 tabs open, which we will refer to as the **Home**, **Terminal**, and **Moneta** tabs respectively.

 In the **Moneta** tab, you will see a cell with the following text:
 ```